 Priorities for San Diego County

-ADVANCE juvenile justice reform to prevent the youth-to-prison pipeline that turns children into hardened criminals.
+Invest in smart juvenile justice programs that prevent our kids from joining gangs and becoming hardened criminals.
 I’m committed to working with our schools and juvenile justice partners to implement evidence based programs that reduce truancy which is most often the first sign of a child or teen using drugs and alcohol, joining a gang, committing or becoming a victim of a crime.
 This priority of early investment in kids is the moral and ethical thing to do for our children and happens to also be the fiscally responsible path as it is much cheaper to invest in kids early rather than the high costs to society of crime and incarceration.

-HONOR our commitment to ethical, fair, and impartial prosecution.
+Remaining vigilant to integrity in prosecution in order to promote a fair and impartial criminal justice system.
 Convicting those who harm others and violate the law is an important responsibility of the DA’s office.
 However, this responsibility must be carried out with absolute integrity and abidance to the constitutional rights of the accused.
 Prosecutors must uphold the highest principles of truth and ethics.
 I’m committed to continuous education, training and leadership that fosters these principles.
 I’m also committed to supporting a Conviction Review Unit that is open minded to review cases where there is a claim that the person convicted is innocent in order to guard against mistakes.
 While the San Diego DA’s office is built on a foundation of ethics and continuous training in ethics, we must never be complacent or arrogant in not accepting that where humans are involved mistakes can happen and its incumbent on us to create just systems by which any such mistakes can be corrected.